adrianmusante/docker-samba/README.md

                 -v /path/to/directory:/mount \
                 -d adrianmusante/samba -p

-* Attempting to connect with the `smbclient` commandline tool.
-By default samba still tries to use SMB1, which is depriciated and has security issues.
-This container defaults to SMB2, which for no decernable reason even though it's supported is disabled by default so run the command as `smbclient -m SMB3`, then any other options you would specify.
+* Attempting to connect with the `smbclient` command-line tool: By default, Samba tries to use SMB1, which is deprecated and has security issues.
+This container defaults to SMB2, but for no discernible reason, even though it's supported, it is disabled by default.
+Run the command as `smbclient -m SMB3` along with any other options you would specify.

-## Issues
+### Issues

 If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/adrianmusante/docker-samba/issues).